 Platelets help your blood to clot when there is a cut in the skin.
 A fall in the level of your platelets may put you at risk of bleeding more than usual.
 Do not take part in activities where you may fall or get injured, such as contact sports.
 Alert your doctor if you get any unusual bruising (large bruises or several bruises, especially if the bruises appeared on their own) or bleeding that takes a long time to stop (for example, too much bleeding when you floss or brush your teeth).

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

 Avoid live vaccinations during treatment with this medicine.
 Alert your doctor if you have been recently vaccinated or if you are planning to get vaccinated.

 Inform your doctor and pharmacist if you are taking any of these medicines:

-- ciclosporin (medicines used in organ transplant or certain immune disorders)
+- ciclosporin (medicine used in organ transplant or certain immune disorders)

-- other medicines used to treat cancer e.g. cisplatin, carmustine
+- other medicines for cancer e.g. cisplatin, carmustine

 This list does not include all medicines that may interact with Melphalan.